matomo-org/piwik-python-api/doc/install.rst

 http://piwik.org/security/how-to-secure-piwik/.

-If you use the Pyton API exclusively you could consider password-protecting your Piwik install or binding the httpd to interfaces only etc.
+If you use the Pyton API exclusively you could consider password-protecting your Piwik install or binding the httpd to local interfaces only etc.